bretglun/BlochBuster/README.md

 The pulse sequence repeats after "TR" msec, with "nTR" repetitions.
 The main field "B0" is given in T.

 The "components" field is a list of components/tissues, each represented by a magnetization vector with a distinct color in the plot.
-Each components "name" will be given in a legend.
+Each components "name" will be printed in the legend.
 "CS" is chemical shift in ppm; "T1" and "T2" are relaxation times in msec.
 Each component may be represented by a fan of "nIsochromats" vectors, with a distribution of precession frequencies determined by "isochromatStep" [ppm].

 The optional "locations" field should contain a 3D matrix, indicating the equilibrium magnetization at different spatial positions.
 One matrix can be given for each components, but their shapes must match.

+If an initial state other than equilibrium is desired, it can be specified in the "M0" field by a matrix matching the shape of "locations" with an additional inner dimension of size 3 representing Mx, My, and Mz.

+White background can be toggled by setting "color: white" under the "background" field.

 The animation speed is determined by the "speed" field, where 1 corresponds to real-time.